 Keep reading to discover the key symptoms of micromanagement and what you can do as a leader can do to alleviate the situation.

 According to the Harvard Business Review, the two main reasons managers micromanage are:

 Leadership expert and best-selling author, Mark Murphy, adds a third dimension: fear.
-He argues that many micromanagers are terrified that their team members will do something to tarnish their hard-earned reputation.
+He argues that many micromanagers are terrified that their team members will do something to tarnish their hard-earned reputation, so they control excessively.

 Where a micromanager felt secure in a high-performing but non-supervisory role where the quality of their work resulted in a promotion, they fear their abilities as a manager will be poorly perceived if their team members fail to measure up or make mistakes – even small ones.

 The fear that drives certain types of micromanagement could also be based in a lack of trust - not trusting employees to be able to carry out tasks as required, or to the perfectionist-level standards of the micromanager.
 This can often lead to managers becoming overly involved, because the foundation of trust isn't there with their team.
 If this is the case, it's a good idea to go back to basics and try and build some trust within the team and their manager (to discourage this level of control).